Are you interested in joining the team of governors at Boxgrove Primary School?

 The school is looking for somebody with:

-Financial, bookkeeping or accounting experience Knowledge of identifying and applying for grants A desire to contribute to and represent the community An open and enquiring mind The ability to look at issues objectively The confidence to ask questions and join in debate A willingness to listen and make informed judgements The ability to work well with others Willingness to dedicate your time

-No prior experience of being a governor is required as mentoring and training will be provided.
+No prior experience is required as mentoring and training will be provided.

-To find out more about the vacancy, contact Loraine Morris by emailing: [email protected]
+To find out more about the vacancy, contact Loraine Morris at: [email protected]